 - you can get mechanized frames or toilet lifts which assist in sitting and standing

 - all the frames have armrests and some are adjustable – they are larger and more sturdy than on the plastic clamp on seats

-- the frame takes the weight not the plastic seat
+- the frame takes the weight, not the plastic seat

-Some examples of frames are –
+Some examples of safety frames with raised toilet seats are –

 Maddak Tall-Ette elevated toilet seat with legs